Report an accessibility problem

 Additional Curriculum Information

-When approved by the academic unit and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this program.
+When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used toward this degree.
+If students do not have a previously awarded master's degree, the 30 credit hours of coursework are made up of electives to reach the 84 credit hours.

 Admission requirements